yashkant/vilbert-textvqa/data-release/README.md

 # Data Setup
-We use a publicly available detection model to extract image features.
+We use a publicly available detection model `vqa-maskrcnn-benchmark` to extract image features.

 ## Extracting features